Paris - Ile De France

 Paris 6th District

-Paris 6th District’s is located on the Rive Gauche and is commonly known as Quartier du Luxembourg.
+Paris 6th District’s is located on the Rive Gauche and is commonly known as Quartier du Luxembourg as it unfolds around the Luxembourg Palace, the seat of the French Senate.

 Quartier St-Germain-des-Prés, Quartier de la Monnaie, Quartier de l’Odéon and Quartier Notre-Dame des Champs.